PdxCodeGuild/class_mountain_goat/1 Python/02 - Fundamentals.md

 ### Input

 The `input` function allows us to prompt the user for input on the terminal.
-The string that's passed to it determines what's displayed with the prompt.
+The string that's passed to it determines what's displayed with the prompt. [python docs](https://docs.python.org/3/library/functions.html#input)

 ```python
 name = input('What is your name? ')